 - Rebekah Rojewicz, “Forward: 'An American Experience of the Catechesis'” in Religious Potential of the Child: Experiencing Scripture and Liturgy with Young Children by Sofia Cavalletti

 Over the past year, 500 children have come weekly to Nazareth, home to Catechesis of the Good Shepherd at St. Francis, to develop their relationship with Jesus and to nurture their sense of wonder.

 Catechists guide the children’s time in the atria at Nazareth, with an understanding that Jesus is the only teacher.

 Beginning in Spring/Summer 2020, we will be hosting two new formation opportunities!
 Level I formation, as well as a Level II formation will be offered for those interested.

 This formation course is open to any adult or teenager and takes place in the form of a retreat.
 Participants experience the meditations as children and learn the rich theological underpinnings of the presentations.
 They also gain an appreciation for the child as theologian.
 It promises to transform and deepen the adult’s relationship with Jesus as the Good Shepherd.

 If you would like to register for formation, links are provided below.

-For more information or if you have any questions, please contact our CGS home mother, Sarah Brenner, below.
+For more information or if you have any questions, please contact our CGS home mother, Sarah Carter, below.

 Level I Formation